OleksiiKova/rent-car-ireland/README.md

 - Python

 ### Frameworks Used
-- Django - Python framework, used to create the full-stack web application
+- Django: Python framework used to create the full-stack web application.
-- Bootstrap 5 - front end framework, helps me with fast and efficient styling
+- Bootstrap 5: Front-end framework that helps me with fast and efficient styling.

 ### Databases Used
-- PostgreSQL from Code Institute - used as the database
+- PostgreSQL from Code Institute: Used as the database.
-- Cloudinary - used to host the static files
+- Cloudinary: Used to host static files.

 ### Validators Used
-- W3C HTML Validator - used to validate HTML code
+- W3C HTML Validator: Used to validate HTML code.
-- W3C CSS Validator - used to validate CSS code
+- W3C CSS Validator: Used to validate CSS code.
-- JShint - used to validate JavaScript code
+- JShint: Used to validate JavaScript code.
-- CI Python Linter - used to validate the Python code
+- CI Python Linter: Used to validate the Python code.

 ### Other
-- Balsamiq - used to create a wireframe
+- Balsamiq: Used to create a wireframe.
-- Lucid.app - used to create a Database ER diagram
+- Lucid.app: Used to create a Database ER diagram.
-- Сodeinstitute-ide - used to code the website
+- Сode Institute IDE: Used to code the website.
-- Django Template Language - templating engine
+- Django Template Language: Templating engine.
-- GitHub - for storing the code and for the projects Kanban board
+- GitHub: Used for storing the code and for the projects Kanban board.
-- Heroku - for hosting and deployement of this project
+- Heroku: Used for hosting and deployement of this project.
-- Heroku Scheduler - used to automate routine tasks, such as updating booking statuses to "completed" after the scheduled end date
+- Heroku Scheduler: Used to automate routine tasks, such as updating booking statuses to "completed" after the scheduled end date.
-- Google Chrome Developer Tools - used during testing, debugging and making the website responsive
+- Google Chrome Developer Tools: Used during testing, debugging and making the website responsive.
-- Google Fonts - used to import fonts
+- Google Fonts: Used to import fonts.
-- Git - version control tool
+- Git: Version control tool.
-- Font Awesome - used for the icons on the website
+- Font Awesome: Used for the icons on the website.
-- Am I Responsive - to show the website image on a range of devices
+- Am I Responsive: Used to show the website image on a range of devices.
-- Lighthouse - used for performance auditing and optimization
+- Lighthouse: Used for performance auditing and optimization.
-- [Wave](wave.webaim.org) - used for accessibility testing and ensuring compliance with accessibility standards
+- [Wave](wave.webaim.org): Used for accessibility testing and ensuring compliance with accessibility standards.
-- [OpenArt](openart.ai) - used for creating images
+- [OpenArt](openart.ai): Used for creating images.
-- [Insmind](www.insmind.com) - used for creating transparent backgrounds for images
+- [Insmind](www.insmind.com): Used for creating transparent backgrounds for images.
-- [LeafletJS](https://github.com/TravelTimN/ci-ifd-lead/blob/main/week4-leafletjs/leaflet.md) - used for embedding and interacting with maps on Locations page
+- [LeafletJS](https://github.com/TravelTimN/ci-ifd-lead/blob/main/week4-leafletjs/leaflet.md): Used for embedding and interacting with maps on Locations page.
-- [Design.com](www.design.com) - used for creating logo
+- [Design.com](www.design.com): Used for creating logo.
-- [Coolors.co](https://coolors.co/) - used to choose the colours
+- [Coolors.co](https://coolors.co/): Used to choose the colours.
-- [Squoosh](https://squoosh.app/) - used to reduce the size of an image without significant loss of quality
+- [Squoosh](https://squoosh.app/): Used to reduce the size of an image without significant loss of quality.

 [Back To Top](#table-of-contents)